zdsman/fsetgrp-api/README.md

 3. An invalid owner is specified.
 Likely due to non-existent user or wrong Organizational role.

 ```
-update_group_owner(GroupId='string', OwnerId='string')
+update_group_owner(GroupFrn='string', OwnerFrn='string')
 ```
 #### Parameters
-- **GroupId** - Id of the group to be updated.
+- **GroupFrn** - FRN of the group to be updated.
-- **OwnerId** - User ID of the new group owner.
+- **OwnerFrn** - User FRN of the new group owner.

 #### Response
 ```
 { 'GroupInfo' : {
     'GroupName' : 'string',
-    'GroupId' : 'string',
+    'GroupFrn' : 'string',
-    'OwnerId' : 'string'
+    'OwnerFrn' : 'string'
     }
 }
 ```
 #### Details
-- **GroupName** - New name of the group
+- **GroupName** (string) - Name of the group
-- **GroupId** - ID of the group
+- **GroupFrn** (string) - Group FRN
-- **OwnerId** - User ID of the group owner after the update is committed
+- **OwnerFrn** - (string) - User FRN of the group owner

-### Add Rule to a Group
+### Add Assignments to a Group
-Adds a rule or set of rules to the group.
-The rules can then be used to make assignments within the group at a later time.
-If neither a rule or template is specified, the operation silently does nothing.
+Adds an assignment or set of assignments to the group.
+The assignments can then be used to make assignments to a user at a later time.
+If neither an assignment or template is specified, the operation silently does nothing.

-If a template is specified, only the individual rules contained in the template will be persisted on the group.
+If a template is specified, only the individual assignments contained in the template will be persisted on the group.

 An error will be returned under the following conditions:
 1. The group does not exist
 2. The caller does not have necessary permissions to update the owner
-3. Invalid rule due to mixed Jurisdictions
+3. Invalid assignment due to mixed Jurisdictions
 4. Invalid template
 5. Unknown rule
-6. Rule already exists
+6. Assignment already exists
 7. Maximum number of rules exceeded

 ```
-add_rule(GroupId='string', RuleId='string', TemplateName='string')
+add_assignment(GroupFrn='string', AssignmentFrn='string', TemplateFrn='string')
 ```
 #### Parameters
-- **GroupId** - Id of the group to be updated.
+- **GroupFrn** - Id of the group to be updated.
-- **RuleId** (optional) - Id of the rule being added to the group.
+- **AssignmentFrn** (optional) - FRN of the rule being added to the group.
-- **TemplateName** (optional)- The name of a template containing a set of rules, all of which will be added.
+- **TemplateFrn** (optional)- FRN of a template containing a set of assignments, all of which will be added.
 Duplicates will be silenty ignored.

 #### Response
 ```
 { 'GroupRuleInfo' : {
     'GroupName' : 'string'
-    'GroupId' : 'string'
+    'GroupFRN' : 'string'
-    'Rules' : [
+    'Assignments' : [
-        {'RuleId' : 'string'}
+        {'AssignmentFrn' : 'string'}
     ]
 }
-}
 ```
 #### Details
 - **GroupName** - Name of the group
-- **GroupId** - ID of the group
+- **GroupFrn** - FRN of the group
-- **Rules** - List of rules assocated to the group
+- **Assignments** - List of assignements assocated to the group
-- **RuleId** - ID of a rule
+- **AssignmentFrn** - FRN of an assignment

-### Remove Rule from a Group
+### Remove Assignment from a Group
-Remove a rule from the group.
+Remove an assignment from the group.

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have necessary permissions to update the owner
+2. The caller does not have necessary permissions to update the assignments
-3. Rule is not in the group
+3. Assignment is not in the group
-4. Rule can not be removed from the group.
+4. Assignment can not be removed from the group.
 This mainly applies to the FSETGrp Admin rule
 5. Assignments exist using the rule

 ```
-remove_rule(GroupId='string', RuleId='string')
+remove_assignment(GroupFrn='string', AssignmentFrn='string')
 ```
 #### Parameters
-- **GroupId** - Id of the group to be updated.
+- **GroupFrn** - FRN of the group to be updated.
-- **RuleId** - Id of the rule being removed.
+- **AssignmentFrn** - FRN of an assignment

 #### Response
 ```
-{ 'GroupRuleInfo' : {
+{ 'GroupTemplateInfo' : {
     'GroupName' : 'string'
-    'GroupId' : 'string'
+    'GroupFrn' : 'string'
-    'Rules' : [
+    'Assignments' : [
-        {'RuleId' : 'string'}
+        {'AssignmentFrn' : 'string'}
         ]
     }
 }
 ```
 #### Details
 - **GroupName** - Name of the group
-- **GroupId** - ID of the group
+- **GroupFrn** - FRN of the group
-- **Rules** - List of remaining rules assocated to the group
+- **Assignments** - List of remaining assignments assocated to the group
-- **RuleId** - ID of a rule
+- **AssignmentFrn** - FRN of an assignment

-### Create Rule Template
+### Create Assignment Template
-Create a Rule Template that can later be used to add rules to a group in an efficient manner.
+Create an Assignment Template that can later be used to add rules to a group in an efficient manner.

 An error will be returned under the following conditions:
 1. The template already exists